Discover

 Running outside-in integrity check

-Following redirects, reading public signals, and checking safe exposure paths.
+Following redirects, reading public signals, and checking sensitive-file access paths.

 robots.txt